| What do teachers need to think about

 a partner.
 These two thinking skills could be supported by the use of

+a graphic organizer.
 Once the thinking skills are identified, the task is then

 to find which of the many graphic organizers provided is most appropriate